hatch-studio/moq/README.md

 Specifying an alias for the mock is also supported with the format 'interface:alias'
 Ex: moq -pkg different .
 MyInterface:MyMock
 ```

-**NOTE:** `source-dir` is the directory where the source code (definition) of the target interface is located.
-It needs to be a path to a directory and not the import statement for a Go package.

 In a command line: